Illusioner2520/EnderLynx/README.md

 # EnderLynx

-EnderLynx is a Minecraft launcher that is currently a work in progress.
+EnderLynx is a Minecraft launcher focused on providing features for you to have your best Minecraft experience.

 We are currently in beta, therefore expect plenty of bugs.
-If you encounter a bug when using the app, please report it in the issues tab.
+If you encounter a bug when using the app, please report it on the [issues tab](https://github.com/Illusioner2520/EnderLynx/issues).
 If you want something added to the app, please request it in the issues tab.

 ## Installation

 Download the latest version from the [releases page](https://github.com/Illusioner2520/EnderLynx/releases).
-You can download an installer for your OS or just the files in the form of a .zip file.
-If on Windows, you will be able to get updates from within the app.
-Other operating systems must manually install each update.
+You can download an installer for your OS or the files in the form of a .zip file.
+If you are on Windows, you will be able to receive updates from within the app.
+Other operating systems will have to manually install each update.

 ## Requirements